CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 - mosquitto
 - nodered
 ```
-7. Start the build of the docker-compose.yml fileby pressing [Enter].
+7. Start the build of the docker-compose.yml file by pressing [Enter].
 8. Now select `->Docker Commands<-` in the IOTStack main menu, and press [Enter] to install the Docker containers and the four programs you selected in step 6.
 The Pi will download and install those four programs, which may take some time.
 9. Once installation is complete, you can use `docker-compose ps` to see that the four programs are running.
 10. The next step is to create a timeseries database in InfluxDB.
 Because InfluxDB is running in a Docker container, you'll need to start Influx through Docker, as follow: